TejjeT/Choco_chomp/README.md

 [(2, 3), (2, 0), (0, 3), (0, 2), (1, 1), (1, 0), (0, 1)]_alpha_beta has won the game

 ```
+  * The sys.out will only show who has one the game..
+For complete moves please take a look at the log folder located at <project_dir>/logs/choco_chomp.log

 #### Testing Scenarios:
 How to test: